TexasInstruments/edgeai-tidl-tools/docs/backward_compatibility.md

 # Enabling backward compatibility

-This section describes how to use an updated tools version (Say from SDK 10.1) with a lower SDK version (e.g. SDK 10.0).
+This section describes **how to use an updated tools version with a SDK version 10.1, 10.0, 9.2**.
 The tools version will clearly call out that if this is possible in the [Version Compatibility Table](../docs/version_compatibility_table.md).

 > **_NOTE:_**
 > This is an experimental feature which has gone through limited validation
-## Setup on Target Device
+# Setup on Target Device
   - Follow the steps below on the target device to patch the **firmware**, **libraries**, **wheels**, **shared object files**.

   - **UPDATE_OSRT_COMPONENTS** and **UPDATE_FIRMWARE_AND_LIB** env variables can be set before running the script to control what to update.

- - UPDATE_OSRT_COMPONENTS replaces the following components on the target device filesystem and is set to **1** by default i.e it will replace the components:
+ - UPDATE_OSRT_COMPONENTS replaces the following components on the target device filesystem:
     - onnxruntime, tflite_runtime and dlr python wheels
     - /usr/include/itidl_rt.h, /usr/include/itvm_rt.h, /usr/include/tensorflow, /usr/include/onnxruntime
     - /usr/lib/tflite_2.21, /usr/lib/libonnxruntime.so, /usr/lib/libtensorflow-lite.a

-  - UPDATE_FIRMWARE_AND_LIB replaces the following components on the target device filesystem and is set to **0** by default i.e it will not replace the components unless explicitly set:
+  - UPDATE_FIRMWARE_AND_LIB replaces the following components on the target device filesystem:
     - C7X firmwares under /lib/firmware
     - /usr/lib/libtivision_apps.so, /usr/lib/libvx_tidl_rt.so, /usr/lib/libtidl_onnxrt_EP.so, /usr/lib/libtidl_tfl_delegate.so